 Does your Agency need a Fractional CMO?

 If there’s one thing most of us can agree on with agencies, it’s that, despite best intentions, their own marketing and communications can fall down the list of priorities.
-Even if there’s an existing marketing team or a strong manager in place, Marketing is still a problem for the founder or CEO, and it can be an emotive, stressful one to boot.
+Even if there’s an existing marketing team or a strong agency marketing manager in place, Marketing is still a problem for the Founder or CEO, and it can be an emotive, stressful one to boot.

 When the agency leader is pulled from one focus to another, it can leave a marketing manager floundering, doing bits here and there, often without a clear strategy.
-All of this is why Fractional CMOs for agencies are becoming more popular, and it’s a topic I want to dive into a little more today as someone with two clients that I act as a “fractional CMO” for.
+All of this is why Fractional CMOs for agencies are becoming more popular.
+As someone with two clients that I work with as a Fractional CMO, I want to dive into this topic a little more today.

 Why take on a Fractional CMO for your agency:

-With 16 years in marketing (11 of those working with agencies!)
-I bring the seniority, structure, experience, and decision-making to make marketing work more efficiently, resulting in an altogether more enjoyable experience for all parties.
+With 16 years in marketing (11 of those working with agencies), I bring the seniority, structure, experience, understanding and decision-making to make marketing work more efficiently, resulting in an altogether more enjoyable experience for all parties.

 Common marketing challenges faced by Agencies: